DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 For example, our chair legs.
 The tops of the legs won't have any way for players to see.
 Select the legs group and on the `UV Map` sidebar select `Up`.
 Press the `X` button at the bottom of the sidebar to `Remove Face`

 Repeat this for any other cubes with hidden faces to improve your model's performance.

+Utilizing plugins that you can install from the browser inside Blockbench can speed up this process greatly.

 #### Exporting